Allegheny-Computer-Science-600-F2020/cs600f2020_proposal/README.md

 LaTeX source code will only do so by downloading the "tagged" release of the file `senior_thesis_proposal.pdf` that has a version number greater than 1.0.0.
-That is, if your commit is tagged with `senior_thesis_proposal-jjumadinova-1.0.0`, then the file `senior_thesis_proposal.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project under the name `senior_thesis_proposal-jjumadinova-1.0.0`.
+That is, if your commit is tagged with `senior_thesis_proposal-amohan-1.0.0`, then the file `senior_thesis_proposal.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project under the name `senior_thesis_proposal-amohan-1.0.0`.

 Once you have finished making a single small change to the `senior_thesis_proposal.tex`, you should commit your file using a `git commit` command.
-Now, to create your first tag for this repository you could type `git tag senior_thesis_proposal-jjumadinova-0.1.0`.
-Of course, you should substitute your user name for `jjumadinova` when you create the tag.
+Now, to create your first tag for this repository you could type `git tag senior_thesis_proposal-amohan-0.1.0`.
+Of course, you should substitute your user name for `amohan` when you create the tag.
 At this point, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
 After waiting for a period of time, you should see that your GitHub repository features a new release of the